WindfulSoul/cssanimate/README.md

 // This is a practice file only with HTML and CSS
+// In Progress TailwindCSS implementation